ctrlcoded/GoNomad/README.md

 📌 About

    GoNomad simplifies the process of vehicle rentals.
 Whether you want to rent a car or bike, or lend your own, GoNomad connects owners and renters seamlessly through a modern and easy-to-use interface.

 ✨ Features

   Browse available cars and bikes for rent

   List your own vehicle for lending

-Secure authentication system

   Responsive and mobile-friendly design

   RESTful APIs for rentals and listings

   MongoDB integration for reliable data storage

 🛠 Tech Stack

-MongoDB – Database for storing listings and users

-Express.js – Backend framework for APIs

-React.js – Frontend library for user interface

-Node.js – Backend runtime environment

-📂 Project Structure
-GoNomad/
-├── client/          # React frontend
-├── server/          # Express + Node.js backend
-│   ├── models/      # MongoDB models
-│   ├── routes/      # API routes
-│   └── controllers/ # Business logic
-└── README.md
+MongoDB → Database (stores app data)
+Express.js → Backend framework (handles server logic, APIs, middleware) React.js → Frontend library (builds UI, handles user interactions) Node.js → Runtime environment (runs JavaScript on the server)